Forming a US LLC from India: Complete Guide (2026)

 |---|---|---|

-Indian nationals face fewer banking barriers than founders from several other countries.
-India is not on OFAC's comprehensively sanctioned countries list, and the volume of Indian-owned US LLCs means banks have established processing workflows for Indian documentation (PAN card, Aadhaar, Indian passport).
+Indian nationals face fewer banking barriers than founders from many other countries.
+India is not on OFAC's sanctioned countries list, and the sheer volume of Indian-owned US LLCs means banks already have processing workflows for PAN cards, Aadhaar, and Indian passports.

 Get structural patterns other founders miss